North Myrtle Beach

 Ocean Drive Beach, SC 29582

-This park opened in 1970.
-Located at the corner of Highway 17 and Main Street in Ocean Drive, this park had a decent variety of classic rides like Tilt-A-Whirl, Scrambler, etc. I'm not sure about any dark rides.
-There was also miniature golf course during the early years of the park.
+It was owned by John Singleton and Fleming Jones.
+The park had a decent variety of classic rides like Tilt-A-Whirl, Scrambler, etc. I'm not sure about any dark rides.
+There was also a miniature golf course during the early years of the park.

 They had a medium-sized wooden coaster, "These United States", designed by Aurel Vaszin of the National Amusement Device Company.
 This coaster operated from 1970, until the park's closing in 1986.
 Originally named "Coaster", it was renamed as "Wildcat", then received its last name in 1976 to celebrate the bi-centennial.